-These days, its pretty busy around the house.
+This time of year, its pretty busy around the house.
 The chickens, goats and garden are taking up a lot of time now that its summer, and honestly, I am not mad about it.
 I love where our life is at.
-However, I still love having a pretty home, and I have really prefer finding simple ways to keep it looking good through the summer season.
-Creating wreaths is something I enjoy, but I do like to keep it simple, and I want to show you some simple gorgeous wreath ideas today.
+After the winter doldrums, I was so ready to enjoy the warm summer weather, but with it comes a lot of work and sometimes the home takes a backseat.
+I still love having a pretty home, and I have really prefer finding simple ways to keep it looking good through those hot summer days.
+Creating wreaths is something I enjoy. it was time to trade out the spring wreath for a summer wreath with the perfect combination of summer and ease. do like to keep it simple, and I want to show you some simple gorgeous DIY summer wreaths today.

-When it comes to wreaths I like to keep it simple.
+I love a beautiful wreath on my front door.
+When it comes to my front door wreath I like to keep it simple.
 I created a really pretty Eucalyptus wreath in the spring that was super super easy, and now I want to share how I am going to transform it for summer with a couple dollars and about 10 minutes.

 Also, I have tons of gorgeous summer wreath ideas!
-I am linking up with some of my favorite bloggers to bring you some super cute summer wreaths that are easy to make!
+I am linking up with some of my favorite bloggers to bring you some super cute summertime wreaths that are easy to make!

 But first, let’s talk about mine!
 Like I said, I have this super cute Eucalyptus wreath I made in the spring.